 3. Clip-On Seats

-Finally, clip-on seats are a fab alternative to high chairs that travel well and help your baby feel included at every table, no matter where you are.
+Finally, a clip-on seat (also known as a hook-on high chair) is a fab alternative to high chairs that travel well and help your baby feel included at every table, no matter where you are.

 How Do Clip-On Seats Work?